gitlabhq/gitlabhq/doc/container_registry/README.md

 You have to use the credentials of the special `gitlab-ci-token` user with its password stored in `$CI_BUILD_TOKEN` in order to push to the Registry connected to your project.
-This allows you to automated building and deployment of your Docker images.
+This allows you to automate building and deployment of your Docker images.

 ## Limitations